Birla Corporation: Birla vs Lodha dispute

 When Priyamvada died in 2004, she gave the Rs 5000 crore estate to her close accountant, Rajendra Singh Lodha, who was a co-chairman.
 Lodha eventually became chairman of Birla Corporation.
 This estate included key holdings in the East India Investments Co and Gwalior Webbing, Birla Corporation, Vidhya Telelinks, and Universal cables, among others.
 However, the Birla family challenged the Lodha family in court in 2008 about the contents of the will, and Priyamvada’s previous two wills.
 The case changed course with the sudden death of RS Lodha in October 2008.
 In her will, Priyamvada declared that after RS Lodha, his son, Harsh Lodha would inherit the estates.
 Since the will was written in 1999 and was not officially granted "probate," the Lodha family currently holds the MP Birla group.

 Cement in 2011

 In 2011, Birla Corporation faced problems with overproduction of cement during a long period of decreasing demand.
 Naturally, Harsh Lodha became worried for the corporation since cement is the largest revenue generator for Birla Corp.
 He is currently looking into other alternatives for growth in the coal industry.
 Meanwhile, Birla Corporation has signed a Memorandum of Understanding (MoU) with Assam Mineral Development for a cement plant in Assam where Birla will invest Rs 2500 crores over a time span of three years.
-In November 2017 it was announced that M.P Birla Cement had agreed to become the co-sponsor Mohun Bagan A.C for the period between December 2019.
+In November 2017 it was announced that M.P Birla Cement had agreed to become the co-sponsor Mohun Bagan AC for the period between December 2019.